seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 <h3>1. equal(double[][] a, double[][] b)</h3>

-* First test: ‘equalWhenOnlyANull()’

-* Second test: 'equalWhenOnlyBNull()'
+equal() receives two 2D arrays and returns a boolean value to express if they are equal.

+* First test: ‘equalWhenOnlyANull()’ is a simple assertFalse statement, in which we pass a null value with a new 2D array.
+The function should return false.

+* Second test: 'equalWhenOnlyBNull()' is another assertFalse statement, in which we pass a new 2D array with a null value.
+The function should return false.

-* Third test: 'equalWhenBothNull()'
+* Third test: 'equalWhenBothNull()' is an assertTrue statement, in which we pass two null values as arguments.
+The function should return true.

-* Fourth test: 'equalWhenBothEqual()'
+* Fourth test: 'equalWhenBothEqual()' is an assertTrue statement, in which we pass two identical 2D arrays.
+The function should return true.

-* Fifth test: 'equalWhenLengthNotEqual()'
+* Fifth test: 'equalWhenLengthNotEqual()' is an assertFalse statement, in which we pass two 2D arrays; however one is a different sice.
+The function should return false.

+In testing equal() we did not make use of mocking and through the use of EclEmma we reached 100% in statement, branch, and method coverage areas.

 <h3>2. clone(double[][] source)</h3>

-* First test: 'cloneClonesProperlyOnPositiveValue()'

-* Second test: 'cloneClonesProperlyOnNegativeValue()'
+clone() receives a 2D array of type double, and returns a seperate identical 2D array of type double.

+* First test: 'cloneClonesProperlyOnPositiveValue()' creates a 'double[][] original' with values {{1.0}}.
+This 2D array is passed into clone, which returns a clone into 'double[][] cloned'. 'cloneClonesProperlyOnPositiveValue()' runs an assertEquals on 'original' and 'cloned' in order to ensure they are identical.
+The assertEquals should pass.

+* Second test: 'cloneClonesProperlyOnNegativeValue()' creates a 'double[][] original' with values {{-1.0}}.
+This 2D array is passed into clone, which returns a clone into 'double[][] cloned'. 'cloneClonesProperlyOnPositiveValue()' runs an assertEquals on 'original' and 'cloned' in order to ensure they are identical.
+The assertEquals should pass.

+In testing clone() we did not make use of mocking.
+Testing both positive and negative values is used as a sort of boundary and equivalent testing.
+We reached 100% for statement and method coverage, and 75% for branch coverage.

 <h3>3. calculateColumnTotal(Values2D data, int column)</h3>

-Each function utilizes as Values2D mock when summing the values in the column provided.
+Each function utilizes as Values2D mock when summing the values in the column provided. calculateColumnTotal sums the values in a Values2D object, through the column provided.

 * First test: 'calculateColumnTotalForFourPositiveValues()' mocks a Values2D object as follows: {3.0, 2.5, 7.0, 10.5} in (0,0), (1,0), (2,0), and (3,0) respectively.
 The test method expects a sum of 23.0 to be returned.